neurobooth/neurobooth-os/docs/single_machine_testing.md

   remote_host: 127.0.0.1
 ```

+The `mock_devices` field controls which devices are swapped for synthetic stand-ins so a machine without that hardware can still run a full session. `["all"]` mocks every device that has a mock; Mouse and Marker have none and always run for real.
+See [testing_with_mocks.md](testing_with_mocks.md) for the device list and per-device options.
+A machine-wide `NB_MOCK_DEVICES` environment variable, if set, **overrides** this field — keep it unset and rely on the config file.

 The top-level `environment:` value (here, `local`) selects which section is loaded from `secrets.yaml`.
 Passwords live in `secrets.yaml` (in the same folder as `neurobooth_os_config.yaml`, or pointed to by the `NB_SECRETS` env var) and are merged into the config at load time.
 For local testing the only password you need is the database password:

 ```yaml